Inclusive content - Age

 Older people

-In some contexts, we use "older person" or "older people", for example, where a health condition might affect people in their 60s or in their 90s.
+In some contexts, we use "older person" or "older people", for example, where the risk of getting a condition increases as you get older.

 Example